Ketoprak Recipe (Indonesian Vermicelli Salad With Spicy Peanut Sauce)

 bean sprouts soaked in hot water

-To make the peanut sauce, you can use roasted and salted peanuts – ready-made from the shop.
-And of course, if you want, you can use raw peanuts and fry them yourself.
-The taste of the sauce may differ slightly.
-Because the deep-fried peanuts have a distinguished smell of fried stuff.
-It’s a kind of rich aroma that makes your food more flavorsome.
-But Iโ€™m okay with the roasted peanut aroma.
+To make the peanut sauce, you can use roasted and salted peanuts, which are ready-made from the shop.
+And, of course, if you want, you can use raw peanuts and fry them yourself.
+The taste of the sauce may differ slightly because the deep-fried peanuts have a distinct fried flavor.
+It’s a rich aroma that makes your food more flavorful.
+But I’m okay with the roasted peanut aroma.
 For me, they both equally make tasty peanut sauce.

 roasted peanuts, chillies and garlic in a blender